 - 1. When the recipient has requested closure.
 Advance notice will be given if required (Refer to TEA 4050). - 2.
 Upon notice of another state agency that the recipient is being certified for assistance in that state. - 3.
-When DHS has factual information that a recipient fails to meet any eligibility requirement. - 4.
-When a recipient has failed to furnish requested information or failed to comply with other Agency procedures necessary to establish their eligibility after specific written notice (DCO-0001 or system generated) that they must do so.
+When the County Office has factual information that a recipient fails to meet any eligibility requirement. - 4.
+When a recipient has failed to furnish requested information or comply with other Agency procedures necessary to establish his eligibility after specific written notice (DCO-1 or system generated) that he must do so.